What should I know about sharing links?

 - Copy the URL of the resource you would like to share

-- Copy the generated URL to share
+- Click the Copy URL button to copy the generated URL

 Bookmark this page for your reference: https://library.losrios.edu/ezproxy/url-converter/